IBM/trusted-service-identity/docs/spire-on-openshift.md

 ```

 ## Step 1.
 Installing Tornjak Server with SPIRE on OpenShift

-We should be ready to execute the installation now.
-Execute the script to get the most recent syntax.
+Execute the installation script to get the most up to date syntax:

 ```
 utils/install-open-shift-tornjak.sh